2025 Korean Curling Championships

 The 2025 Korean Curling Championships, South Korea's national curling championships, were held from June 19 to 27 at the Uijeongbu Curling Stadium in Uijeongbu, South Korea.
 The winning teams on both the men's and women's sides became the South Korean National Teams for the 2025–26 curling season.
-They will represent South Korea at the 2025 Pan Continental Curling Championships and later the 2026 World Curling Championships if they place within the top five.
-The winning Gim Eun-ji women's team will also qualified directly for the 2026 Winter Olympics while the Kim Soo-hyuk men's team will compete in the Olympic Qualification Event to try to secure qualification.
+They represented South Korea at the 2025 Pan Continental Curling Championships and later the 2026 World Curling Championships.
+The winning Gim Eun-ji women's team also qualified directly for the 2026 Winter Olympics while the Kim Soo-hyuk men's team competed in the Olympic Qualification Event to try to secure qualification.
 Both the men's and women's events were played in a round robin format which qualified four teams for the page playoffs.

 Despite winning the 2024 championship, the men's champions from Uiseong-gun Office did not stay together with skip Lee Jae-beom leaving the team before the 2025 World Men's Curling Championship.
 Third Kim Hyo-jun took over as skip, with Lee forming a new team out of Seoul.
 He replaced Jeong Byeong-jin on the top ranked team in the country, while third Lee Ki-jeong returned to competitive play for the first time since the 2021–22 season.
 Both 2024 silver and bronze medalists Gangwon Province and Gyeongbuk Sports Council kept their lineups intact, rounding out the top four seeded men's teams.

 There were no changes to the top ranked women's squads with Gyeonggi Province, Gangneung City Hall and Chuncheon City Hall all entering the event ranked within the top ten in the world.
 During their season as national champions, Gyeonggi's Gim Eun-ji rink won gold at the 2025 Asian Winter Games, silver at the 2024 Pan Continental Curling Championships and finished fourth at the 2025 World Women's Curling Championship.
 However, it was Gangneung's Kim Eun-jung rink who entered the event as the top ranked team, reaching four consecutive Grand Slam of Curling semifinals across the 2024–25 season.
 Jeonbuk's Kang Bo-bae also entered as a contender after winning the 2025 World Junior Curling Championships.